openjdk/jdk/doc/building.md

  Solaris            Oracle Solaris Studio 12.6 (with compiler version 5.15) Windows            Microsoft Visual Studio 2017 update 15.9.6

+All compilers are expected to be able to compile to the C99 language standard, as some C99 features are used in the source code.
+Microsoft Visual Studio doesn't fully support C99 so in practice shared code is limited to using C99 features that it does support.

 ### gcc

 The minimum accepted version of gcc is 4.8.
 Older versions will generate a warning